 Because of it’s added functionality, WordPress is not as simple to use as the website builders which are designed for beginners.
 That’s the price you pay to have a more professional web design.
 However, if you’re willing to put in a little time to figure it out, you’ll end up with a better website and a lower monthly payment.
 If you run into trouble, you can always find a WordPress expert to help you out.

 You can use the coupon code “WEBEMINENCE” to get a discount on your hosting order.
 I do receive a commission when you sign up through my link.
-So thanks if you do and let me know what I can do to help you get your site setup.
+So thanks in advance!

-3. Complete Website Package from Web Eminence
+3. Complete Website Package from Web Eminence (that’s me!)